bjhardcastle/cat_packaging/project_0/README.md

 ## using functions

-While our current working directory contains the .py files, we can import them:
+While our current working directory contains the .py files, we can import and use them:

 ```python
 import nwb